bangslosan/healthkit-titanium-module/README.md

     var mod = require('gyh.shaperacehealthkit.com');

 Checks if Healthkit is available on the device:

 	var supported = mod.isSupported();

 Array for types to read.
-Use any Healthkit constant identifier.
+Use any Healthkit constant identifier:

 	var readTypes = ["HKQuantityTypeIdentifierStepCount", 	"HKQuantityTypeIdentifierBodyMass"];

 Array for types to write.
-Use any Healthkit constant identifier.
+Use any Healthkit constant identifier:

     var writeTypes = ["HKQuantityTypeIdentifierBodyFatPercentage", "HKQuantityTypeIdentifierDietaryFatTotal"];